Retrograde amnesia: Case studies

 Although it may seem that people living with brain damage have great difficulty continuing the usual day-to-day aspects, they still can accomplish many feats.
 People with RA are able to lead a normal life.
 For instance, KC is a man who has many functional aspects intact; normal intelligence, unaffected perceptual and linguistic skills, short-term memory, social skills, and reasoning abilities.
 All of these things are necessary in everyday life and contribute to normal living.
 KC also is fully capable of scripted activities (e.g., making reservations or changing a flat tire).

-In addition, patient HC successfully graduated high school and continued into post-secondary studies, an obvious accomplishment despite her condition.
+In addition, patient HC graduated high school and continued into post-secondary studies, an obvious accomplishment despite her condition.
 DH relearned his childhood memories from his parents and can retell the stories, but cannot recall specifics other than what has been told to him.

 Other forms of amnesia

 Other forms of amnesia exist and may be confused with RA.
 For instance, anterograde amnesia (AA) is the inability to learn new information.
 This describes a problem encoding, storing, or retrieving information that can be used in the future.
 It is important to note that these two conditions can, and often do both occur in the same patient simultaneously, but are otherwise separate forms of amnesia.

 RA can also be an inherent aspect of other forms of amnesia, namely transient global amnesia (TGA).
-TGA is the sudden onset of AA and RA caused by a traumatic event, however it is short lived, typically lasting only 4 to 8 hours.
-TGA is very difficult to study because of the patients' quick recovery.
+TGA is the sudden onset of AA and RA caused by a traumatic event, however it is short lived, typically lasting only 4 to 8 hours TGA is very difficult to study because of the patients' quick recovery.
 This form of amnesia, like AA, remains distinct from RA.

 Post-traumatic amnesia (PTA) is a state of confusion that occurs immediately following a traumatic brain injury in which the injured person is disoriented and unable to remember events that occur after the injury.

 Psychogenic amnesia, or dissociative amnesia, is a memory disorder characterized by sudden retrograde autobiographical memory loss, said to occur for a period of time ranging from hours to years.